Home Surveys

 'Building Survey'

-A Level 3 Home Survey offers the most comprehensive assessment available.
+A Level 3 Home Survey offers the most comprehensive report and includes all listed features.
 It is particularly well-suited to older properties, listed buildings, or homes with distinctive or non-standard construction features.

-Navigate your report easily and understand defects better with Labelled and Annotated Images.
+Navigate your report easily and understand defects better with Labelled Images and full onsite imagery.

 Building Pathology

-Potential risks associated with defects if conditions are left.
+An insite to the potential and likely risks associated with defects if conditions are left to worsen.

 Time Frames